NFL Fantasy Football Week 6: Start ‘Em Sit ‘Em Wide Receivers & A Big Sleeper To Keep An Eye On

 NFL Week 6 is here, and fantasy fans are making their start ’em and sit ’em decisions for their wide receivers.
-NFL Week 6 is providing some matchups where some key wide receivers are likely to put up some solid points.
+Week 6 is providing some matchups where some key wide receivers are likely to put up some solid points.
 In addition, there are is a player who may be a big sleeper this week.

 Start ‘Em Wide Receivers For NFL Week 6 Fantasy Football